2008 South Florida Bulls football team

 The 2008 South Florida Bulls football team represented the University of South Florida (USF) in the 2008 NCAA Division I FBS football season.

 Their head coach was Jim Leavitt, and the USF Bulls played all of their home games at Raymond James Stadium in Tampa, FL.
-The 2008 college football season was the 12th season overall for the Bulls and their fourth season in the Big East Conference.
-The 2008 season was the first in which the team was ranked in the preseason rankings.
+The 2008 college football season was the 12th season overall for the Bulls and also their 12th under Leavitt as head coach.
+It was their fourth season in the Big East Conference, and eighth in the NCAA Division I Football Bowl Subdivision.